docker/docs/ee/ucp/authorization/congigure-rbac-kube.md

 You create Kubernetes roles either through the CLI using `kubectl` or through the UCP web interface.

+## Creating grants

-To create a Kuberenetes role in the UCP web interface:
+To create a Kuberenetes grant in the UCP web interface:

 1. 1 Go to the UCP web UI.
 2. Navigate to the **Access Control**.